-As a Cougar Health Services (CHS) Workfo orce Member (i.e., employee, contracted provider, student trainee, resident, volunteers) I, , recognize that compliance is a vital and interactive component of CHS's component ommitment to quality and safe patient and client care that is ethical and complies with the law.
-I have re ead and understood CHS's Code of Conduct and agree to comply with it including reporting any poter institutional official (i.e., Compliance Conta ntial violations of law or the Code of Conduct to a designated act). fraud, waste, abuse, and other illegal or un Preventing and Detecting Fraud, Waste an mpliance includes the prevention, detection, and elimination of nethical conduct.
-I have read and understood CHS's and Abuse Policy, and agree to comply with it.
-Further, I agree S through my own commitment to compliance and ethical atient/client care. appropriate to ensure that compliance with any breach or threatened breach of this ag of Regents are entitled to undertake such action as is deemed in the institution is maintained.
-This action, necessitated by preement, may include reporting non-compliance activities to and health plans or dismissal from my position or affiliation with Signatura Date Signature Date Printed Name
+As a Cougar Health Services (CHS) Workforce Member (i.e., employee, contracted provider, student trainee, resident, volunteers) I, , recognize that compliance is a vital and interactive component of CHS's commitment to quality and safe patient and client care that is ethical and complies with the law.
+I have read and understood CHS's Code of Conduct and agree to comply with it including reporting any potential violations of law or the Code of Conduct to a designated institutional official (i.e., Compliance Contact).

+I understand that CHS's commitment to compliance includes the prevention, detection, and elimination of fraud, waste, abuse, and other illegal or unethical conduct.
+I have read and understood CHS's Preventing and Detecting Fraud, Waste and Abuse Policy, and agree to comply with it.
+Further, I agree to respect and maintain the integrity of CHS through my own commitment to compliance and ethical conduct, and to provide high quality safe patient/client care.

+I understand that CHS and WSU's Board of Regents are entitled to undertake such action as is deemed appropriate to ensure that compliance within the institution is maintained.
+This action, necessitated by any breach or threatened breach of this agreement, may include reporting non-compliance activities to the appropriate federal or state agencies and health plans or dismissal from my position or affiliation with CHS.